tjwillz31/tjwillz31.github.io/index.md

-# Hi there, my name is Taylor Williams

 I'm a data scientist using both Python and R. I'm passionate about using data to help drive better decision making.

 In June of 2021, I graduated from the University of Chicago's Masters of Science in Analytics program.
 For our capstone project, my team and I worked with Conservation Labs' proprietary sound data to classify water fixture usage in multi-family homes.
 The project won best in show for our session.